Estimated reading time: 17 minutes

 Some scenarios include having dependents owing specific amounts of money, having mortgages, lines of credit, business arrangements, etc.

-Ask yourself, “If I disappeared tomorrow, is anybody going to be hurting financially?”
+Ask yourself, “If I disappear tomorrow, is anybody going to be hurting financially?”
 And usually, you’ll know the answer to that question pretty quickly.

 Life Insurance For Single Individuals